 Delaying distributions.
-You may delay the distribution of your vested account balance unless a distribution is required to be made, as explained earlier, because your vested account balance does not exceed \$7,000.
+You may delay the distribution of your vested account balance unless a distribution is required to be made, as explained earlier, because your vested account balance does not exceed \$5,000.
 However, if you elect to delay the distribution of your vested account balance, there are rules that require that certain minimum distributions be made from the Plan.
-If you are a 5% owner, distributions are required to begin not later than the April 1st following the end of the year in which you reach age 70 1/2 (if you were born before July 1, 1949) or age 72 (if you were born after June 30, 1949).
-If you are not a 5% owner, distributions are required to begin not later than the April 1st following the later of the end of the year in which you reach age 70 1/2 (if you were born before July 1, 1949) or age 72 (if you were born after June 30, 1949) or retire.
-You should see the Administrator if you think you may be affected by these rules.
+If you are a 5% owner, distributions are required to begin not later than the April 1st following the end of the year in which you reach age 70 1/2.
+If you are not a 5% owner, distributions are required to begin not later than the April 1st following the later of the end of the year in which you reach age 70 1/2 or retire.
+You should contact the Administrator if you think you may be affected by these rules.

 Medium of payment.
-Benefits under the Plan will generally be paid to you in cash or in property.
+Benefits under the Plan will generally be paid to you in cash only.